Healing and growth

 Treatment may involve an external agency such as medicine, psychology or religion, an internal one based on volition and attitude, or both.
 In all cases accepting treatment doesn’t necessarily mean engaging in healing.

-One’s attitude and beliefs play a large part in both progress and eventual outcome.
+Our attitudes and beliefs play a large part in both our progress through life and the eventual outcomes.
 By the way, this doesn’t mean that the ‘right’ attitude equals the ‘right’ outcome (people can get into all sorts of debates about choice, responsibility and even blame when attitude is mentioned).